masterblaster1999/isometric-city/README.md

 - Then reference sprites as `my:your_sprite_key` from a SpritePack.

 - Or override an existing key directly (no prefix required): `registerProceduralSpriteRenderer('house_small', ...)`

+- For pack-scoped overrides (recommended when you add a new procedural pack):
+  - `registerProceduralSpriteRendererForPack('procedural-user', 'house_small', ...)`

+- You can also insert brand-new procedural packs into the Settings UI at runtime:
+  - `registerProceduralSpritePack('sprites4', { id: 'procedural-user', name: 'Procedural (User)', seed: 123 })`
+  - See `src/lib/spritePackRegistry.ts` and the default implementation in `src/lib/proceduralUserAssets.ts`

+- Settings UI: you can toggle between file assets and procedural generation under **Sprite Sheet Source** (uses localStorage override).

 - A convenient place to register project-specific sprites is `src/lib/proceduralUserAssets.ts` (called once from `src/components/Game.tsx`)